 - What time of day would they look for your product or service?

 If you can’t answer 8 out of the 10 ten questions about your customer then you are never going to be able to sell to them and you’ve failed to create a customer profile!
-People will only pay you money if you can solve a problem for them – and you need to know what those problems are and how your product solves it.
+People will only pay you money if you can solve a problem for them – and you need to know what those problems are and how your product solves them.

 Defining your customer profile dictates every marketing decision you make.
 For example, if you are looking at using Google Pay Per Click advertising to capture people searching for what you sell, you need to know when they are online doing their buying.
-Are they sat in an office 9-5 or are they a self-employed tradesperson who catches up on their admin in the evening?
-What motivates them – is it simply enough to throw-in a surprise chocolate bar every now and again with orders to keep them coming back to you, or do they value the after-sales support more than the product itself?
+Are they sitting in an office 9-5 or are they a self-employed tradesperson who catches up on their admin in the evening?
+What motivates them – is it simply enough to throw in a surprise chocolate bar every now and again with orders to keep them coming back to you, or do they value the after-sales support more than the product itself?

 TRULY KNOWING your customer profile allows you to make sure you can sell to them … if you don’t know them, then find out.
 Or get advice from someone who does – marketing experts and business coaches / mentors should take this very seriously.